Then by chance life got started. This gave the material universe a limited sort of meaning: survival and reproduction.

 Step 6.
 Civil Liberties - The Printing Press

 The Dutch building on the tradition of democracy laid down in ancient Athens added religious freedom and at least the beginnings of civil liberties thus creating the modern civil libertarian democracy.
 The British and Americans added to the Dutch foundation.
 But even with the Dutch we saw the beginning of that important feature of our modern world long run per capita economic growth.

-As part of the Protestant Reformation and the wars of religion the Dutch fought for independence from Catholic Spain, between 1568 – 1648.
+As part of the Protestant Reformation and the wars of religion the Dutch fought between 1568 – 1648 for independence from Catholic Spain.
 The Dutch, however, had a difficulty they were religiously split.
 A large portion were Catholic and the rest were divided between many Protestant sects.
-William the Silent united them under the banner of religious tolerance.
+William the Silent united the Dutch under the banner of religious tolerance.
 This was the foundation stone of modern freedom and democracy.

 For religious tolerance, or religious freedom to work a government also needs to have a strong set of civil liberties.
 What does your freedom to follow a religion mean if the government is able to arbitrarily seize anyone's property.
 One needs an independent judiciary, equality before the law, property rights, freedom of speech and press, etc. to make freedom of religion and by extension freedom of thought and communication a working reality.

 Once one has these things then the individual has the freedom to express beliefs without the government punishing one for those beliefs.
 But what is key is that the ideas now have freedom to compete with one another, and for the stronger ones to thrive and spread.
 Democracy promises power to the people but actually when all rule no one rules and the ideas, Dawkins' memes, are empowered.
 With civil liberties the people are promised freedom but the key is that the ideas are now free.